aiven/devportal/docs/platform/howto/saml/setup-saml-onelogin.rst

 Setup on OneLogin
 -----------------

-1. Enter the *Administration* portal (top right link by your username)
+1. Enter OneLogin *Administration* portal (top right link by your username)

 2. Select *Applications* and then **Add App**.